Access to Klein Tunneling via Space-Time Modulation: Time- and Space-Time Modulations

-\pati{Pure-Time Modulation Recall: No Gap} \emph{Time- and Space-Time Modulations---}For a purely temporal modulation---the infinite-velocity limit of superluminal space-time~\cite{Caloz_2019_Spacetime2}---the potential is uniform in space and varies only in time.
-Spatial translation symmetry ensures momentum conservation~\cite{Noether_1918}, while the breaking of temporal translation symmetry induces energy transformation~\cite{Mendoncca_2021_temporal,Kim_2023_propagation}.
-In this regime, transmission occurs irrespectively to the potentials since the vertical transition line from the incident medium necessarily intersects the positive-energy branch of the second medium [Fig.~\ref{fig:ST_Conven}(c)]~\cite{Ok_SR_2024}.
-Therefore, the notion of a Klein gap no longer applies.
-The Klein gap arises only when the modulation is \emph{subluminal}, a space-time regime in which a comoving frame exists where energy is conserved and an evanescent transmitted channel---the Klein gap---can emerge.
+\pati{Pure-Time Modulation Recall: No Gap Crossing} For a purely temporal modulation—the infinite-velocity limit of superluminal space-time modulation~\cite{Caloz_2019_Spacetime2}—the potential is uniform in space and varies only in time.
+Whereas spatial modulation implies a momentum transformation with conserved energy due to temporal translational symmetry~\cite{Noether_1918}, temporal modulation breaks that symmetry and therefore induces an energy transformation while conserving momentum~\cite{Mendoncca_2021_temporal,Kim_2023_propagation}.
+In this regime, transmission into the later medium occurs regardless of the potentials, since only that medium exists after the transition.
+In terms of the dispersion diagram, the transition line, being vertical, necessarily intersects the positive-energy branch of the second medium~\cite{Ok_SR_2024}.
+Therefore, the notion of a Klein gap becomes immaterial.
+The Klein gap arises only when the modulation is \emph{subluminal}, a space-time regime in which a comoving frame exists where energy is conserved and an evanescent transmitted channel—the Klein gap—can emerge.

-\pati{Introduction of Space-Time Modulation} Figure~\ref{fig:ST_step_and_disp} illustrates a general space-time engineered modulation step, shown both in direct space [Fig.~\ref{fig:ST_step_and_disp}(a)] and in the dispersion diagram [Fig.~\ref{fig:ST_step_and_disp}(b)].
+\pati{Introduction of Space-Time Modulation} Figure~\ref{fig:ST_step_and_disp} illustrates a general space-time engineered modulation step, shown both in real space [Fig.~\ref{fig:ST_step_and_disp}(a)] and in the dispersion diagram [Fig.~\ref{fig:ST_step_and_disp}(b)].
 A modulation interface moving at velocity $v_\mathrm{m}$ preserves a well-defined combination of energy and momentum determined by Lorentz transformations, producing transitions with slope $v_\mathrm{m}$ in the dispersion diagram.
 The transitions are horizontal in the pure-space limit ($v_\mathrm{m}\!=\!0$), vertical in the pure-time limit ($v_\mathrm{m}\!\to\!\infty$) and oblique for finite velocities, with slopes less than unity ($v_\mathrm{m}\!<\!1$) corresponding to the subluminal regime and slopes greater than unity ($v_\mathrm{m}\!>\!1$) to the superluminal regime.